thisjody/pa-cf-gcs-bq-load/README.md

    - Upon activation, `pa-cf-gcs-bq-load` identifies the necessary action (such as data loading) and retrieves the appropriate service account credentials for impersonation through the `get_impersonated_credentials` function.
    - This function securely fetches credentials from the Google Secret Manager and creates impersonated credentials based on the required action.

+3. **Enable IAM Service Account Credentials API**:
+   - To utilize service account impersonation features within the Cloud Function, the IAM Service Account Credentials API must be enabled in your Google Cloud Project.
+This API is crucial for allowing the deployment service account to impersonate another service account, ensuring secure and scoped access to Google Cloud resources.
+   - Enabling this API can be done through the Google Cloud Console or using the gcloud command-line tool.
+For more information and steps on enabling this API, please refer to [Enabling and Disabling Services](https://cloud.google.com/service-usage/docs/enable-disable).

 3. **Data Preprocessing with Pandas**:
    - Upon triggering, the function fetches impersonated credentials for 'load' action to securely interact with GCS.
    - It reads the CSV file from GCS into a pandas DataFrame, using the impersonated credentials to access the storage bucket.